FdI96/Tic-Tac-Toe/README.md

 ## USAGE

-To see the "Hello World!" message from the "main.rb" file type in your console: "bin/main.rb"
+To try the basic flow of the game from the "main.rb" file type in your console: "bin/main.rb"

 ## AUTHOR